 The problem with the amount of ADIs teaching is that many have dropped their hourly rate to compete.
 Crazy introduction promotions are commonplace, dropping as low as £15/hour.
 This practice is lowering the value of our product, and ADIs are earning less than minimum wage.

-I charge £40 for a 1.5 hour lesson (£26.67 per hour), and so will all ADIs working with Joel’s Driving School.
-This rate will increase in 2018.
+I charge £45 for a 1.5 hour lesson (£30 per hour), and so will all ADIs working with Joel’s Driving School.
 There will be no cheap offers to entice pupils; our service and reputation will do this, and we will get the income this vocation deserves.
 For example, my income increased by over £9,000 the first year after I left The AA.

-You may think charging an extra £1 per hour won’t make much difference, but actually it quickly adds up.
-For example, if you currently charge £23 per hour, and have some cheaper introductory and block booking offers, you might average closer to £22 per hour.
-If you work an average 37.5 hour week, for 48 weeks a year, you will turnover £39,600 (before expenses and taxes).
-However, if you work with Joel’s Driving School, you have the ability to immediately start charging £40 per lesson, and you will turnover £48,006.
-No-one would sniff at a £8,406 pay rise, would they!
+If you currently charge £24 per hour, and work an average 37.5 hour week, for 48 weeks a year, you will turnover £43,200 (before expenses and taxes).
+This is assuming you do not offer any introductory offers , first hour free, block prices etc, which many independent ADIs have to do to attract pupils.
+This would further reduce your income.
+However, if you work with Joel’s Driving School, you have the ability to immediately start charging £45 per lesson, and you will turnover £54,000.
+No-one would sniff at a £10,800 pay rise, would they!

 Our reputation is already established in Bristol; pupils supply is at a high; and a quality driving instructor achieving a high pass rate is worthy of a proper hourly rate.
 A music teacher will regularly charge £30-60 per hour after all, and they do not even have to legally qualify or have the same running costs we do!